biocatiit/website/content/pages/about_support.rst

 as part of ongoing maintenance.

-If you are seeking use of our Wet-Lab and are not conducting a **current experiment as a BioCAT User with scheduled beamtime and a posted ESAF**, you must get explicit permission from the Biochemistry Lab Manager, `Mark Vukonich <{filename}/pages/contact.rst>`_, before using the BioCAT Wet-Lab.
-Also, a "Wet-Lab Only" ESAF must be approved and posted by beamline staff. **No equipment or materials in the BioCAT Wet-Lab may be removed, "borrowed," or moved from the BioCAT Wet-Lab.** Any unauthorized personel who are spotted in our Wet-lab, without an approved ESAF, will be in violation of serious safety and security policies at the APS and we will present the matter to the Floor-Coordinators and the heads of Safety and Security at the APS.
+If you are seeking use of our Wet-Lab and are not conducting a **current experiment as a BioCAT User with scheduled beam time and a posted ESAF**, you must get explicit permission from the Biochemistry Lab Manager, `Mark Vukonich <{filename}/pages/contact.rst>`_, before using the BioCAT Wet-Lab.
+Also, a "Wet-Lab Only" ESAF must be approved and posted by beamline staff. **No equipment or materials in the BioCAT Wet-Lab may be removed, "borrowed," or moved from the BioCAT Wet-Lab.** Any unauthorized personnel who are spotted in our Wet-lab, without an approved ESAF, will be in violation of serious safety and security policies at the APS and we will present the matter to the Floor-Coordinators and the heads of Safety and Security at the APS.